 This film provides examples of:

 - Aborted Arc: A lot of these.
 Or are there?
-Thanks to the constant art shifting, it is rather hard to tell what is and what isn't supposed to be there.
+Thanks to the constant art shifts, it is hard to tell what is and what isn't supposed to be there.

 - All There in the Manual: It's a good thing the back of the cover describes the entire movie from start to finish, because otherwise we'd never know what we were watching.
 Apparently somewhere during the hour-and-a-half of tanks and explosions is the plot about saving a scientist.

 - Covers Always Lie: None of the characters on the cover are actually in the movie.
 Unless they look completely different in the film proper, of course...which isn't much of a stretch, really.

 - Decoy Protagonist: Who the hell are the space thunder kids?
 There's a random focus on at least three different space travelling groups, but none of them do anything of importance, and none of them ever last longer than a scene or two.
 Eventually it becomes impossible to discern who's supposed to be the bad guys and who are the heroes, because all the ships look the same.

 - Epic Flail: Some of the giant robots of the Dark Emperor fight with these in space, Newton's laws be damned.